GregHilston/Simple-Slack-Bot/README.md

 At this point, your callback functions will be executed every time Simple Slack Bot receives the appropriate event.

 A repo of this example Ping Pong Bot can be found [here](https://github.com/GregHilston/Ping-Pong-Bot).
-Feel free to use it as a refernec or fork it as a stating point!
+Feel free to use it as a reference or fork it as a stating point!

 ### Debug Mode